markuskowa/fspx/README.md

     };
   };
 }
 ```

 In this simple example we have a job named pre-run, which creates the data file
 and second job named sum, which sums up the numbers in data

-We can no build the project configuation with:
+We can now build the project configuation with:
 `fspx build ./config.nix`
 This will create a directory `.fspx/cfg`, which points to the nix store and contains
 the project configuration in `project.json`.